noodnik2/gochat/README.md

   could be really useful, and not so hard to implement.
 - Envisioned is some sort of "meta-command" syntax to support access to local or remote media, TBD, ...

+### Speech-to-text / Text-to-speech
+- Use something like Google's [STT](https://pkg.go.dev/cloud.google.com/go/speech) and [TTS](https://pkg.go.dev/cloud.google.com/go/texttospeech) APIs to allow users to interact with the LLM using speech / audio.

 ## Want to Contribute?
 Have Ideas?
 - _Please get in touch!_